vlkv/hackernoon_article_1/README.md

 not production ready.

 In this article we will walk through the solution of the task described above.
-We cannot cover all the diversity of languages and Wasm runtimes, so focus on just a few.
+We cannot cover all the diversity of languages and Wasm runtimes, so focus just on the following.
 We will write our guest application in Go, compile it to Wasm with [TinyGo](https://tinygo.org/docs/guides/webassembly/) compiler and embed it with [Wasmtime](https://github.com/bytecodealliance/wasmtime-go) runtime into the host application which will be written also in Go.
 For serialization we will use [Karmem](https://github.com/inkeliz/karmem) [^2] which is a format and a library.